Joe O'Connor (snooker player): Professional

-On 28 November 2018 O'Connor defeated world number 12 Ryan Day 6–2 in the first round at the 2018 UK Championship.

-In February 2019 O'Connor defeated top 10 players Kyren Wilson, Ding Junhui and John Higgins en route to his first ranking event semi-final at the Welsh Open, eventually losing 6–2 to Stuart Bingham.

-In the 2021 German Masters he made it to the quarter-finals, but he lost 5–1 to Tom Ford.
+On 28 November 2018, O'Connor defeated world number 12 Ryan Day 6–2 in the first round at the 2018 UK Championship.
+In February 2019, he defeated top 10 players Kyren Wilson, Ding Junhui and John Higgins en route to his first ranking event semi-final at the Welsh Open, eventually losing 6–2 to Stuart Bingham.
+In the 2021 German Masters, he made it to the quarter-finals, but he lost 5–1 to Tom Ford.

-In December 2022 he reached his first ranking final at the 2022 Scottish Open, defeating Zhao Xintong, Ding Junhui, Mark Williams, Ricky Walden and Neil Robertson throughout the tournament.
+In December 2022, O'Connor reached his first ranking final at the 2022 Scottish Open, defeating Zhao Xintong, Ding Junhui, Mark Williams, Ricky Walden and Neil Robertson throughout the tournament.
 However, he lost 9–2 to Gary Wilson.
-In February 2023 he defeated number one seed Mark Allen at the Players Championship, before bowing out to Ali Carter at the semi-final stage.